Find a Yacht

 You’ll find Easter and advent parades in Lefkas town - as you will in almost every village or town in Greece – which are worth observing, just to see how enthusiastically and seriously they take it.

-The most notable traditional ‘event’ is the Lefkas International Folklore Festival, which is held for a week August and involves traditional dance from not just Greece, but from across the world, who have been invited to take part.
+The most notable traditional ‘event’ is the Lefkas International Folklore Festival, which is held for a week in August and involves traditional dance from not just Greece, but from across the world, who have been invited to take part.
 It isn’t just the main stage where you’ll find performances - the whole town is filled with folklore, and you’ll stumble across remarkable troupes of performers.

 You’ll find plenty of choice in regards to eating options in Lefkas town, though the prevailing cuisine is naturally seafood and dishes with a Mediterranean flavour.
 It’s a local tradition to head somewhere else for dessert (after a short stroll to aid digestion), so you’ll notice more dessert-only options than you might expect.
 Here’s where we like to go:

 To loukoumadaki – the best dessert-only joint in Lefkas.
-You need to try their signature dish (loukoumadaki) which are sweet doughballs, served with ice-cream and honey, and simply devine.
+You need to try their signature dish (loukoumadaki) which are sweet doughballs, served with ice-cream and honey, and are simply devine.
 You heard me.
 Delicious.
 (166 Mela Ioanni, Lefkas Town).

 Mazi ta Fagame – located in Lefkas town overlooking the marina, this restaurant has a brilliant reputation for serving quality food at reasonable prices, and we’ve certainly never been disappointed.
 They specialise in seafood, but the chef does a mean moussaka too.
 (Akarnanias 17, Lefkas Town).